Your Online Trail and Travel Guide for Snowmobiling the U.S. & Canada

 Adventure Sledding time of the year

-This is the adventure sledding part of the season.
-Meaning when you ride you are going to find all sorts of conditions.
+Surprisingly there is SNOW to ride in many areas.
+Trails have had a crusty SNOW cover with a little loose SNOW on top.
+This is adventure sledding season.
+Meaning when you ride you are going to find every sort of condition.
 SNOW covered.
 Burn through.
 Icy.
-Mushy with even some water especially road crossing by midday.
+Mushy with even some water especially road crossing.
 As for road routes most are bare.
 Under cover sections are shiny ice.
 This is a time of the season that really requires that you slow down.
 With the conditions on the trails changing quickly you can get into real trouble when riding.

 Catfish & Eagle Lake trails are marked.
 Stay by the orange reflective barrels.
+Have not ridden either lake lately but thinking there will be surface slush.
 Remember not all lakes are safe.
 No markers means probably not safe

 THINK COLD!
 KEEP DOIN’ THE SNOW DANCE!!!